eyounx/ZOOpt/example/simple_functions/README.md

 # Optimization Example on Simple Functions

-In `example.pl`, there are some examples of optimizing simple functions defined in `fx.pl`
+In `example.py`, there are some examples of optimizing simple functions defined in `fx.pl`

 Four simple function in `fx.pl`